ffund/ml-notebooks/notebooks/7-demo-digits-classifiers.md

 ::: {.cell .markdown }
-It's easier to understand the decisions of the SVC for a binary classification problem, so to dig deeper into the interpretability, we'l consider the the binary classification problem of distinguishing between \'5\' and \'6\' digits.
+It's easier to understand the decisions of the SVC for a binary classification problem, so to dig deeper into the interpretability, we'll consider the the binary classification problem of distinguishing between '5' and '6' digits.
 :::

 ::: {.cell .code }